Alain Emmanuel de Coëtlogon: Life

-In May 1701, Coëtlogon was promoted to lieutenant-général (vice admiral), and given the title of marquis, which he would never use.
+In May 1701, Coëtlogon was promoted to lieutenant général des armées navales and given the title of marquis, which he would never use.
 The following year, during the War of the Spanish Succession, he was sent to the Americas with five ships in service of Spain to protect the Spanish colonies, remaining at length in Veracruz.
 However, Coëtlogon was most famous for winning the Battle of Cap de la Roque off Lisbon on 22 May 1703.
 On board the Vainqueur, Coëtlogon, commanding a squadron with four other ships - the Monarque, Éole, Orgueilleux and Couronne - intercepted a Dutch convoy and defeated its five escorting Dutch warships - the Muiderberg (which was sunk), Rozendaal, Rotterdam, Beschermer, and Gaasterland.
 The last-named four Dutch ships were all captured and added into the French Mediterranean fleet.
 But the victory was not complete, as the merchantmen in the Dutch convoy escaped.

 His last battle was the Battle of Vélez-Málaga on 24 August 1704, commanding the 90-gun Tonnant.
 He then became Naval Commander in Brest and received many decorations.
 The last four years of his life he lived in a Jesuit order.
 On 1 June 1730 he was finally made Marshal of France, six days before his death in Paris.
 Several ships were named after Coëtlogon, especially a frigate which was active during the Boshin war (1868–1869) in Japan, and later an armoured cruiser.